 What is the Always Pan?

 Our Place first stepped on the scene in 2019 to assuage the struggles of the modern kitchen; tiny stovetops, barely-there counter space, and shallow sinks.
 Rather than snagging a traditional 8-piece cookware set that floods the cabinets, the Always Pan is a multi-faceted, non-toxic, and ethically-sourced kitchen tool that gets the job done on its own accord.
-The 10-inch diameter pot replaces everything from a steamer to a strainer, a sautee pan, a saucepan, a saucier (rounded saucepan), a skillet, a fry pan, a non-stick pan, AND a spoon rest.
+The 25 cm diameter pot replaces everything from a steamer to a strainer, a sautee pan, a saucepan, a saucier (rounded saucepan), a skillet, a fry pan, a non-stick pan, AND a spoon rest.

 How is the Always Pan packaged?

 Upon learning this, I prepared my apartment for an onslaught of boxes, plastic wrapping, and general clutter hysteria — but, was impressed by the seamless bio-degradable cardboard encasing (no plastic!).
 The famous pan fits inside a single cardboard box along with a pamphlet on proper care instructions.

 What can you cook with the Always Pan?

 Everything from fried eggs to pasta, steamed veggies, and beyond — Our Place's co-founder, Shiza Shahid, shares that her favourite things to make in the magic pan are "simple everyday pleasure like fried eggs or pasta, and also nostalgic foods from my childhood like daal" while also adding that "fried eggs practically levitate off the pan!".
 Check out the breakfast, lunch, and dinner I decided to whip up with it below.